tomas-rampas/artemis.svc/DOCKER_CERTIFICATE_INTEGRATION.md

 ## Overview

-This reference guide documents the SSL/TLS certificate integration for containerized deployment of the Artemis API.
-It covers certificate generation, Docker configuration, container-side installation, and security best practices for development and production environments.
+This reference guide documents the SSL/TLS certificate integration for containerized deployment of the Artemis API using **Red Hat Universal Base Images (UBI)**.
+It covers certificate generation, UBI-based Docker configuration, container-side installation, and security best practices for development and production environments.

 **Audience:** DevOps engineers, developers deploying containerized services, and system administrators managing SSL/TLS certificates in Docker environments.